Agriculture in Somaliland

 Gebiley and Awdal regions are the main areas for rain-fed productions.
-Somaliland has ten agro-ecological zones, eight of them are arid or desert with significant limited agricultural production, while the total arable land is estimated around 350,000 hectares across the country and mostly is concentrated northwestern regions, such as Awdal, Gebiley and Maroodi Jeex.
+Somaliland has ten agro-ecological zones, eight of them are arid or desert with significant limited agricultural production, while the total arable land is estimated around 350,000 hectares or 3500 square kilometers across the country and mostly is concentrated northwestern regions, such as Awdal, Gebiley and Maroodi Jeex.